mel-project/melwallet.js/README.md

 }
 console.log("sent faucet tx to: ", await wallet.get_name())
 ```
 Another note, the Themelio blockchain doesn't have rollbacks!
 Once a transaction is confirmed it has become a part of the state forever.
-Unlike other blockchains, you can immediately trust the validity of a transaction without having to wait for far after a transaction has been added to the chain.
+Unlike other blockchains, you can immediately trust the permanence of a transaction without having to wait for long after a block has been validated.

 ## Give us feedback

-We are in the process of creating a platform to build the next generate of decentralized, off-chain, web3 protocols.
+We are in the process of creating a platform for the next generation of decentralized, off-chain, web3 protocols.
 To do that we need to be as user friendly as possible.
-If you have any ideas about how we can make this better, or you're interested in knowing more, please reach out to us on [discord](https://discord.gg/themelio) or [element](https://matrix.to/#/#community:matrix.themelio.org)!
+If you have any ideas about how we can make this better, or if you're interested in knowing more, please reach out to us on [discord](https://discord.gg/themelio) or [matrix](https://matrix.to/#/#community:matrix.themelio.org)!

 ### Tests